 2. Measure and grind 25 grams of coffee (medium-fine)

-Choose your favourite coffee beans.
+Choose your favourite coffee.
 I’d recommend a lighter roast, and something with high acidity and flavour.
-Check out a few options here.

 A medium-fine grind will be slightly more coarse than table salt.
 In making coffee pour over coffee, I recommend grinding your coffee immediately before you begin brewing.
 If your coffee is ground too early (1), it will lose a lot of its flavor and aroma.

 Measurements of weight are more precise than measurements of volume, which is why I recommend using a scale.

 3. Fold V60 filter

 Fold the flat edge of the V60 paper filter; place filter in dripper; place dripper on decanter.

 One benefit of the V60 is that you can brew directly into any mug, cup, or decanter, which makes clean-up a breeze.

 Pre-wetting the filter will wash away some of the papery residue, resulting in a cleaner brew (2).
 Additionally, it will seal the filter to the sides of the dripper, and it will preheat the vessel you’re brewing into.
 Don’t forget to discard this water before you begin brewing!

 “If a barista were to skip prewetting and simply pour water over a bed of grounds in a V60, the water would always wet some grounds before others.
 Unfortunately, once some areas are wet and others are dry, the water will favor the wet areas, and the dry areas will resist wetting.”